-3. CAREER DEVELOPMENT RESOURCES AT UCLA LAW
+CAREER DEVELOPMENT RESOURCES AT UCLA LAW

-This section describes the various career services offered at UCLA Law.
+This section describes the career services offered at UCLA Law.
 While most resources do not focus on environmental law specifically, they are valuable career development tools.
-Students are encouraged to utilize the resources made available by UCLA Law's Office of Career Services and Office of Public Interest Programs, in addition to meeting with the Emmett Institute co-executive directors, Sean Hecht and Cara Horowitz, for individualized counseling.
+Students are encouraged to utilize the resources made available by UCLA Law's Office of Career Services and Office of Public Interest Programs, in addition to meeting with the Emmett Institute Executive Director, Cara Horowitz, for individualized counseling.